lasandrall/HIP/README.md

 USAGE:
 See HIP_examples.py for example usage.

-%
-%train_mse: function to calculate the mse using training data
+iv) train_mse: function to calculate the mse using training data

-%
-%USAGE:
+USAGE:
 See HIP_examples.py for example usage.

-iv) test_mse: function to calculate the mse using test data and fitted  model
+v) test_mse: function to calculate the mse using test data and fitted  model

 USAGE:
 See HIP_examples.py for example usage.

-v)train_class: function to calculate the classification accuracy using training data
+vi)train_class: function to calculate the classification accuracy using training data

 USAGE:
 See HIP_examples.py for example usage.

-vi) test_class: function to calculate the classification accuracy using test data and fitted model
+vii) test_class: function to calculate the classification accuracy using test data and fitted model

 USAGE:
 See HIP_examples.py for example usage.

-vii) HIP_examples.py: You can do the following:
+viii) HIP_examples.py: You can do the following:

  1. Can use generate_data to generate data under differing scenarios